 On Thursday, April 3, 2025, a scientific workshop titled “Hydroponic Vegetable Production: Nutritional Value and Environmental Impact” was successfully held at the Conference Amphitheatre of the Agricultural University of Athens.
-The event was organized by the Laboratory of Vegetable Crops and brought together leading academics, researchers, and stakeholders from the agricultural sector.
+The event was organized by the Laboratory of Vegetable Production and brought together leading academics, researchers, and stakeholders from the agricultural sector.

 The workshop opened with welcoming remarks followed by a presentation from Mr. Giorgos Stratakos, Secretary General of the Ministry of Rural Development and Food, who discussed hydroponics and the new support program for greenhouse crops.